rvben/rumdl/README.md

 # Format files (exits 0 on success, even if unfixable violations remain)
 rumdl fmt .

-# Auto-fix and report unfixable violations (exits 1 if violations remain)
+# Auto-fix and report unfixable violations (exits 0 if all fixed, 1 if violations remain)
 rumdl check --fix .

 # Create a default configuration file